Rockport Lawn Grubs Control Services

 Stormwater protection is a priority under the Clean Water Act and MassDEP Stormwater Management Standards.
 Best practices include:

-• Sweeping granules from hard surfaces back onto turf Many grub products (neonicotinoids, pyrethroids) are highly toxic to aquatic life, requiring 50-100 feet buffer zones near water.
-Avoid applications before heavy rain and reduce chemical use through IPM.
-Coordination with the Rockport Water and Sewer Division and Conservation Commission supports watershed protection.
+- Sweep granules from hard surfaces back onto turf Many grub products (neonicotinoids, pyrethroids) are highly toxic to aquatic life, requiring 50-100 feet buffer zones near water.
+Avoid applications before heavy rain to prevent runoff.
+Long-term, IPM reduces chemical load and protects aquatic ecosystems.
+For watershed protection, coordinate with the Conservation Commission and U.S. Environmental Protection Agency Region 1.

 Rockport Water and Sewer Division